spacy-ai/spiceforge/README.md

 # SPICE Platform

-**SPICE Platform** is a web-based circuit simulation and analysis application.
-It combines an interactive Next.js frontend with a FastAPI backend to enable circuit schematic rendering, netlist generation, measurement analysis, and SPICE circuit simulation using ngspice.
+**SPICE Platform** is an AI-powered web platform for designing, simulating, and analyzing electronic circuits.
+It features an interactive schematic editor, automatic SPICE netlist generation, waveform visualization, automated circuit measurements, AI-assisted debugging, and intelligent simulation analysis, providing an end-to-end environment for circuit design, validation, and optimization.